 Might metrics gathered from the effectiveness of User Distributed Ads (UDA) be used for “later ad serving arbitration?”

-A series of patent applications from Google describe ways that people might send advertisements and search results to people they know via mail and messaging and blogging and forum posting, receiving rewards in return for doing so.
+A series of patent applications from Google describes ways that people might send advertisements and search results to people they know via mail and messaging and blogging and forum posting, receiving rewards in return for doing so.

 I wrote about User Distributed Search from Google June, in a post titled Googleâ€™s User Distributed Search Results in Emails, IMs, Blogger, and break down how that works in a somewhat lengthy post.
 The following patent applications expand a little upon how these concepts would work together